Nimrod007/LittleBits-CloudBit-PHP-API-Wrapper/README.md

-# LittleBits-CoudBit-PHP-Wrapper
+# LittleBits-CoudBit-API-PHP-Wrapper
-a Simple PHP wrapper for your cloudBit.
+a Simple PHP wrapper for your cloudBit API.

 Sending commands to your cloudBit made easy with PHP function & intergration with Yahoo Weather API